Zoya-Sk/GitMastery/README.md

-# This is my Local Repositories using this I learnt about more git commands
+# This is my Local Repository using this I learnt about more git commands
 # Commands I've learnt to use through this repo:
 - git remote add origin <link> = Used to connect the GitHub Repo to your file.
 - git remote -v = To check on which Repo are we currently working on.